 No, it’s not a vague mailing address – wait, it actually might be.
-But in real estate, a 1031 exchange is a swap of one investment property for another that allows the deferring of capital gains and depreciation recapture taxes.
+But in real estate, a 1031 exchange is a swap of one investment property for another.
+It allows the deferring of capital gains and depreciation recapture taxes.

 What is a 1031 Exchange?

 The term gets its name from IRS code Section 1031.
-IRS Section 1031 allows you to avoid paying capital gains taxes when you sell an investment property and reinvest the proceeds from the sale within certain time limits in a like kind property or properties and property of equal or greater value.
+IRS Section 1031 allows you to avoid paying capital gains taxes when you sell an investment property and reinvest the proceeds from the sale.
+You must do so within certain time limits, in a like kind property or properties that is of equal or greater value.

-Since a 1031 can allow a real estate investor to shift the focus of their investing without needing to pay taxes, you could, for example, exchange a high-maintenance investment for a low-maintenance investment without needing to pay a significant amount of taxes.
+A 1031 allows a real estate investor to shift the focus of their investing without paying taxes.
+Thus, you could, for example, exchange a high-maintenance investment for a low-maintenance investment without needing to pay a significant amount of taxes.
 Or perhaps you want to move your investments from one location to another.
 A 1031 makes this possible.

 How do you qualify?

 Real estate property held for business use or investment qualifies for a 1031 Exchange.
 A personal, primary residence does not qualify.
 Second or vacation homes that are not held as rental properties also do not qualify.
-However, there is a usage test under Paragraph 280 of the tax code that may apply to those properties in which case you should consult a tax advisor.
+However, there is a usage test under Paragraph 280 of the tax code.
+This may apply to those properties in which case you should consult a tax advisor.

 Land under development, and property purchased for resale do not qualify.
 Personal property like stocks, bonds, notes, inventory property, and a beneficial interest in a partnership are also not considered like kind property.